 Today Japan is home to many major beverage and tobacco companies.
-Vending machines have become a highly profitable means of distribution for these – the public are accustomed to not only seeing the systems, but using them on a daily basis.
+Vending machines have become a highly profitable means of distribution for these – the public is accustomed to not only seeing the systems but using them on a daily basis.

 3.Low crime rate

 Japan is known to have one of the lowest reported crime rates in the world: a stat that continues to decrease year on year.
-According to their national tourism organisation, a big reason why they have so many vending machines is because the units can be left outside with little risk of being defaced or vandalised.
+According to their national tourism organization, a big reason why they have so many vending machines is that the units can be left outside with little risk of being defaced or vandalized.